 How are you notified when a user subscribes to your SaaS offer?

 After subscribing to an offer, the Azure user can discover and manage all their offers in Azure.
 By default, the state of a newly subscribed SaaS offer is shown as Provisioning, fulfillment pending.
 In this state, the Azure user will be prompted with an action to Configure Account, in order to browse to their SaaS subscription management experience in the Azure portal.

-When the user selects Configure Account, they are redirected to the SaaS service website.
+When the user selects Configure Account, they're redirected to the SaaS service website.
 The publisher configured the URL at the time of publishing the offer.
 This page is referred to as the publisher's landing page.
-Azure users sign in to the SaaS landing page based on their existing Azure Active Directory (Azure AD) credentials in Azure.
+Azure users sign in to the SaaS landing page based on their existing Microsoft Entra credentials in Azure.

-You must sign in the buying user using Azure Active Directory, Single Sign On (Azure AD SSO) as directed by the policy.
+You must sign in the buying user using Microsoft Entra ID, Single Sign On (SSO) as directed by the policy.
 The

 userPrincipalName for MSA.
-It is possible that the “mail” field is empty for Azure AD, and the user may not have an email recorded.
+It is possible that the “mail” field is empty for Microsoft Entra ID, and the user might not have an email recorded.
 If this is the case, we recommend you detect that and ask for a contact email.
 This is your only chance to get a contact email to reach a customer during or after the customer on-boarding process.

 When the Azure user is redirected to the landing page, a token is added to the query URL.
 This token is short-lived, and valid for a time duration of 24 hours.
 You can then detect the presence of this token, and call the Microsoft API to get more context associated with the token.

 For more information about the API contract for handling transact scenarios in the life cycle of a SaaS offer, see SaaS fulfillment API.

 How do you know the SaaS offer to which the user subscribes in Azure?